liberalsolutions/Android-Interview-Questions/Kotlin/Operator.md

-### Q. What are relational operators in Kotlin, and how do they work?
+### Q1.
+What are relational operators in Kotlin, and how do they work?
 Answer: Relational operators compare two values and return a boolean result.
 In Kotlin, they are:
 == for equality
 != for inequality